iwantmyname/blog/_posts/2014-07-29-fix-expired-intermediate-ssl-certificate-chains.markdown

 > The problem is related to a locally installed legacy intermediate certificate that is no longer used and no longer required for the certificate installation.
 The problem can affect any client platform with a locally cached or installed intermediate certificate.

-We use (and really like) DigiCert for SSL, but it looks like there's been a minor hiccup today for some users.
+We use (and really like) DigiCert for SSL, but it looks like there's been a minor hiccup for some users.
 If you're getting an untrusted certificate error when you visit iwantmyname, this is a great (and easy) step-by-step guide on how to fix it.

 And if you need any additional help, definitely [let us know](https://iwantmyname.com/support).